Part 1—Load Gateway and Select Criteria

 Working with members of an environmental club, you'll use the Ramsar Wetlands Data Gateway to search for a wetlands site that your group wants to help protect.

+1. Click this link to access the Ramsar Wetlands Data Gateway.
 It will open in a new window that displays options for searching the Gateway.
-Loading time varies from a few seconds to a few minutes.
+Note: Loading time varies from a few seconds to a few minutes.

 Advanced Search

-Once the Data Gateway has loaded, click the Advanced Search button to give you access to all the search options.
-This will bring up a list of search criteria tools (also called filters) that you will set to select a wetland site with specific characteristics.
+2. This will bring up a list of search criteria tools (also called filters) that you will set to select a wetland site with specific characteristics.

 Set Site Location

-1. Click the SET button next to Site Location Restriction, near the top of the page.
-In the popup window that appears, go to the section labeled "Show sites located within one or more named regions;" and use the scroll bar view the range of locations to choose from.
+2. In the pop-up window that displays, select the section (click on the button) labeled "Show sites located within one or more named regions:" and use the scroll bar to view the range of locations to choose from.

-2. After some discussion, your group agrees to look for a site on the continent of Africa.
+After some discussion, your group agrees to look for a site on the continent of Africa.
 Large increases in human population in many countries on that continent are putting more pressure on the environment, so many of its wetlands could be endangered.

-3. In the list of named regions, click Africa, then scroll to the bottom of the popup window and click Apply.
+3. In the list of named regions, click Africa, then scroll to the bottom of the pop-up window and click Apply.

 Set Minimum Area of Site

 Your group wants to find a fairly large wetland site.
 The smallest one they want to consider would cover about 5 square miles.
-That area corresponds to roughly to 1500 hectares (abbreviation = ha).
+That area corresponds to roughly 1500 hectares (abbreviation = ha).
 Hectares is a metric unit for area that is used by most of the world.

 1. Under the General category, click the SET button next to Area of Ramsar Site.